Dieterbe/body.build/promo/introduction-video-script.md

 Let's say we want to make the face pull the first one.
 You click on it, you hold it, you can move it up to the first one.
-For this bicep curl, let's say we want to make a combo set with the face pull, you dreop it on top of the face pull, now you have a combo set.
+For this bicep curl, let's say we want to make a combo set with the face pull, you drop it on top of the face pull, now you have a combo set.
 You want to add the back extension to the combo set, no problem.
 Drop it anywhere here, it will be part of the combo set.
 Drop it outside of it, and it will still be a standalone set.